antoinecardoso/aws-docker-scaler/README.md

 Simple loadbalancer for managing a fixed pool of docker machines on AWS - relies on newrelic API

+Why ?

+AWS relies on lazy-loading when it comes to spin off new instances of EC2 machines in an Elastic Load Balancer system.
+When you're using docker hosts, there is substantial data on the system disk that make the newly started instances unresponsive for several minutes (because Docker need to load and start all its stuff BEFORE it can launch your beloved and beautifully crafted code).
+What's the point of using a loadbalancer if you have 10 minutes of "loading" after instance start ?
+You need it now.

+That's why we imagined a system using several preconfigured docker hosts, arranged in a pool, and started/stopped/added/removed from ELB on demand.
+Based on newrelic to "sniff" your app needs on the fly and configuring the right amount of nodes accordingly.

 ENV vars :
 NEWRELIC_APIKEY : API key, found in newrelic settings NEWRELIC_APPID : Id of newrelic application